Eastern Box Turtle

 Northern Pine Snake

 He hatched in August 2016 and arrived in February 2017 after being raised in captivity and surrender to Cedar Run.
-You can see Oren in our reptile room.
-He is training to do on- and off-site education programs.
+You can see Oren in our reptile room or during on- and off-site education programs.